-6.2 Adverse Impact on Faith Groups due to protection of Employment Premises units for this purpose.
+Adverse Impact on Faith Groups

+This impact was identified due to the shortage of economical premises for faith groups to occupy and their consequent unauthorised use of warehousing/industrial units for this purpose.
 Ways of mitigating this impact within the remit of the Core Strategy were considered.
 It was thought that the designation of Mixed Use Employment Locations which would replace some industrial sites would potentially allow the provision of premises which could be used by faith groups.
 A large multi faith centre will be provided as part of the development of the Surrey Canal Triangle SSA and will be able to accommodate large congregations and be available to all religious groups.
 Other ways of mitigating this impact were outside of the influence of the Core Strategy, such as, for example, the multiple use of community buildings such as schools by using them after school hours.